 function-name

-This is the only positional argument accepted by ENSURE-GENERIC-FUNCTION
+This is the only positional argument accepted by ENSURE-GENERIC-FUNCTION; all other

 option becomes the value of the keyword argument with the same name.